Vanilla-OS/documentation/articles/en/abroot-porting.md

 > This documentation refers to ABRoot v1, not v2.
 The documentation for v2 is still being written.

-# Porting ABRoot to your distribution

 ABRoot is a technology that can be used to bring atomic transactions to any Linux distribution.
 However, it may require some additional setup or configuration in order to function properly with different setups.

 The instructions provided in this documentation are general guidelines, and may require some adjustments to work on your specific Linux distribution.
 To properly use and configure ABRoot, a basic understanding of how Linux works, including knowledge of the package manager, the common file structure of a Linux root partition and what atomicity is, is necessary.
 It is important to consult the documentation for specific details and make any necessary adaptations.